dummifiedme/TheNotebook/NotesVault/Sub-Categorization of SC-STs.md

 # Sub-categorisation of Scheduled Castes and Scheduled Tribes

-Q: Can there be a sub-categorization in case of SC/STs?
+Q: Can there be a Creamy Layer in case of SC/STs?
 Why or Why not?
-A:
+A: Concept of Creamy Layer in SC/STs was upheld by SC in 2018 in Jarnail Singh vs Lachhmi Narain Gupta.